Ship Island: History

 In 1853, the island's first lighthouse was built.
 It was made of brick and mortar.

 In 1858, Mississippi passed legislation that gave jurisdiction over the island to the United States government.
 After the war, Congress approved an ambitious plan to construct state-of-the-art masonry fortifications at strategic locations along the Atlantic and Gulf coasts, including Ship Island.
 Construction of a fort on the island began in 1859, and continued up to the Civil War when the Confederates named the uncompleted structure Fort Twiggs after Confederate General David E. Twiggs.
 The island later became a prison for Confederate prisoners of war, and a base for the U.S. Second Regiment (Louisiana Native Guards led by Colonel Nathan W. Daniels), a unit composed of African-American soldiers.
 On July 9, 1861, a twenty-minute cannon exchange between Confederates in Fort Twiggs and the screw steamer USS Massachusetts occurred.
-Ship Island was abandoned by the Confederates because it could not be adequately garrisoned.
-The USS Massachusetts returned and took possession of Ship Island in September 1861.
-According to the historian John D. Winters, the island was "a valuable base from which to break up the traffic of the small Confederate vessels plying between Mobile and New Orleans through Mississippi Sound."

 In 1862, the fort was renamed Fort Massachusetts in honor of the Union warship which had seized the abandoned outpost.
 Construction on Fort Massachusetts was halted in 1866, although the fort was not fully completed.